theastroscout/qx/README.md

 ```

 ### getBounds()
-Returns the size and position of elements
+Return the size and position of elements
 ```javascript
 $(selector).getBounds();
 ```